Mitochondria in PET studies

-The inner membrane of mitochondria contain angiotensin II type 2 receptors (components of RAAS), which, when activated, increases mitochondrial membrane potential and ROS production.
+The inner membrane of mitochondria contain angiotensin II type 2 receptors, which, when activated, increases mitochondrial membrane potential and ROS production.

 64Cu- or 62Cu-labelled Cu-ATSM is used to measure tissue hypoxia, but since its accumulation mechanism is based on the electron rich environment induced by mitochondrial impairment, it can represent the oxidative stress state (Okazawa et al., 2014).
 It has been used for example in a PET study of ALS patients (Ikawa et al., 2015).

 Mitochondrial complex I (MC-I, NADH dehydrogenase, NADH-coenzyme Q oxidoreductase) is the first and largest component in the electron transport chain.
 Oxidative phosphorylation, and thus MC-I, is usually very active in metabolically active cells, but activated inflammatory cells and cancer cells typically have reduced oxidative phosphorylation, and produce ATP by converting glucose into lactate instead, despite of availability of oxygen (aerobic glycolysis, Warburg effect).